HTTP Archive uses Wappalyzer to track the state of the web

 The HTTP Archive tracks how the web is built.
 It provides historical data to quantitatively illustrate how the web is evolving over time.
 The project is open-source and backed by technology giants such as Google, Mozilla and Akamai.

-The initiative is part of the Internet Archive, a nonprofit organisation that provides free public access to digitised materials, including millions of books, software applications and websites.
+The initiative is part of the Internet Archive, a nonprofit organization that provides free public access to digitized materials, including millions of books, software applications and websites.
 Its web archive, the Wayback Machine, contains hundreds of billions of historical web pages.

 The HTTP Archive evaluates the composition of millions of web pages on a monthly basis and makes its terabytes of metadata available for analysis on BigQuery, a petabyte-scale data warehouse by Google.

-In one such example, Paul Calvano, web performance architect at Akamai, demonstrates how the dataset can be leveraged to analyse CPU times across JavaScript frameworks with the help of Wappalyzer.
+In one such example, Paul Calvano, web performance architect at Akamai, demonstrates how the dataset can be leveraged to analyze CPU times across JavaScript frameworks with the help of Wappalyzer.

 Web Almanac